A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

-Exchanging $a$ and $a+1$ defines a bijection between the tabloids in which $a+1$ drops from $x$ to $y$ and the tabloids in which either $a$ drops from $x$ to $y$ and $a+1$ is to the left of $a$, or $a$ drops from $x$ to $y-1$ and $a+1$ starts to its right.
+as follows.
+Exchanging $a$ and $a+1$ defines a bijection between the tableaux in which $a+1$ drops from $x$ to $y$ and the tableaux in which either $a$ drops from $x$ to $y$ and $a+1$ is to the left of $a$, or $a$ drops from $x$ to $y-1$ and $a+1$ starts to its right.

 The left summand corresponds to the first case since here $y-a$ of the $n-a$ entries larger than $a$ must start to its left.
-Analogously, the right summand corresponds to the latter case since there $n-y+1$ entries larger than $a$ start to its right.
+Analogously, the right summand corresponds to the latter case since $n-y+1$ entries larger than $a$ start to its right.

 Summation over $x$ yields the recursion

 Since the entry $1$ always drops to its initial position, we have the initial condition